doccodyblue/AWG_waveform_generator/README.md

 ## Installation
 No installation is needed.
 Simply clone the repository or download the `generate_waveform.py` script.

 ## Usage
-Run the script from the command line, passing the maximum number of samples and a comma-separated list of frequency multipliers as arguments.
+Run the script from the command line.
+You can specify the number of samples, frequency multipliers, and whether to normalize the waveform or generate a DC waveform.

 ### Command Line Syntax:
-python generate_waveform.py <max_samples> <freq_multiplier1,freq_multiplier2,...>
+*python generate_waveform.py <max_samples> <freq_multiplier1,freq_multiplier2,...> [--normalize] [--dc]*

-### Example:
+### Examples:
+- Generate a modulated waveform:
-python generate_waveform.py 32000 2.5,3.75
+  *python generate_waveform.py 32000 2.5,3.75*

-This command will create a waveform file with 32000 samples with frequency factors of 2.5 and 3.75 modulated on top of the base waveform.
+  This command creates a waveform file with 32000 samples with frequency factors of 2.5 and 3.75.

-Setting the factor to 0 like this: python generate_waveform.py 32000 0
-only creates a base sine over the "max_samples" samples
+- Generate a DC waveform:
+  *python generate_waveform.py 32000 --dc*
+  This command creates a DC waveform with 32000 samples.

+- Generate a normalized waveform:
+  *python generate_waveform.py 32000 2.5,3.75 --normalize*
+  This generates a normalized waveform with the specified frequency factors.

 ## Output
-The script generates a waveform file with a name following the pattern `waveform_<max_samples>_<freq_multiplier1>_<freq_multiplier2>... .awg`, where each sample is a 16-bit integer value on a new line.
+The script generates a waveform file named following the pattern `waveform_<max_samples>_<freq_multiplier1>_<freq_multiplier2>... .awg` for modulated waveforms or `dc_waveform_<max_samples>.awg` for DC waveforms.
+Each sample is a 16-bit integer value, either on a new line or as binary data.

 ## Contributing
 Contributions to improve the AWG Waveform Generator are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.